 As mentioned earlier, if the child is rather small or young and unable to concentrate, then you can also have an adult or an older child accompany them to help them down the aisle.

-As a side note, if you are worried about the wedding rings possibly being dropped, lost or damaged in any way, then you can always give the young ring bearer false rings to carry, and have the best man keep the real ones.
+As a side note, if you are worried about the wedding rings possibly being dropped, lost or damaged in any way, then you can always give the young ring bearer costume rings to carry, and have the best man keep the real ones.

 This way, the ring bearer will still feel involved and that they have an important role in the wedding, but there will be no risk of accidents or something going wrong.